flutpak 0.8.1 copy "flutpak: ^0.8.1" to clipboard

 repo repo

-5. Export a single-file bundle (optional, for local testing) #
+5. Export a single-file bundle (optional) #

-flatpak build-bundle repo myapp.flatpak <app_id>
+flatpak build-bundle repo myapp.flatpak <app-id>

 flatpak install --user myapp.flatpak